 There is no certification.

-Anyone can start up a painting business or deck cleaning / staining company, or go into the field of fixing drywall, or power washing houses - and they don't need anything other than registering their company name with the state.
+Anyone can start up a painting business or deck cleaning / staining company, or go into the field of fixing drywall, or power washing houses - and they don't need experience in the field, all they need is to obtain proper licensing.

 This means that when you are getting several estimates to have your deck sealed, or your house painted, not only will the pricing be different;

-...but now you need to figure out which ones are actually qualified, which ones are real, and which ones are just advertising/marketing businesses out to make money by selling your project to the lowest bidder or day laborers.
-You really should do some research before you hire.
+...but now you need to figure out which ones are actually qualified, which ones are real, and which ones are just advertising/marketing businesses out to make money by selling your project to the lowest bidder.

 The "Tire Kickers"

 Tire-kickers are people who aren't going to use our services anyway, they're just checking us out.